SMART-Dal/DLFeedback/IntelliJPlugin/README.md

 # Tagcoder Plugin for IntelliJ IDE

 The Tagcoder plugin is designed to enhance code smell detection capabilities within the IntelliJ IDE.
-It provides a user-friendly interface to capture user feedback on code smells, facilitating the process of fine-tuning machine learning models based on user preferences and context.
+It provides a user-friendly interface to capture user feedback on code smells, facilitating the process of fine-tuning machine-learning models based on user preferences and context.
-This plugin integrates seamlessly with the IntelliJ IDE, making it easier for developers to actively participate in the code smell detection process.
+This plugin integrates seamlessly with the IntelliJ IDE, making it easier for developers to participate in the code smell detection process actively.

 ## Features